 We’ll work within a confidence level of 95%, which means that the values we need to plug into the above formulae are:

 t: 2.262 (for P of 95% and sample size 10)

 Working through these numbers gives us a confidence level

 Uc = +/-0·11%

 Now we’ve got everything we need to calculate the overall measurement uncertainty.
 All we do is add our value of +/- 0.11% for precision to the value of +/-0.28 for accuracy of the mean and we get our final result:

 C = 18.82 % +/- 0.39% @ 95% probability.

-We cover this method in detail, and others, in our guide (which will be available soon): The Search for True Values.
-How to evaluate accuracy and calculate the error margin of spectroscopy measurements.
+We cover this method in detail in our Search for True Values guide, including how to evaluate accuracy and calculate the error margin of spectroscopy measurements.
 This guide begins by covering basic statistics and then walks you through different methods of calculating measurement uncertainty for your own spectroscopy measurements.
-You can pre-register to get your copy here.
+Download your copy here.